cmvandrevala/more-than-equations/content/Computer Science/Problem Sets/Problem Set 12.md

 ---

-5. Can we use a splay tree to sort n comparable elements in O(n log n) time in the worst case scenario?
-Why or why not?
+5. Suppose I want to insert the values 7, 8, 3, 1, 4, 9, 2 into a red-black tree in that order.
+Sketch out the red-black tree after each of the insertions have been made (i.e. seven diagrams total).

 ---

+6. Suppose I take the final tree from Problem 5 and then delete the values 9, 3, 4 in that order.
+Sketch out the red-black tree after each of the deletions have been made (i.e. three diagrams total).

+---

+7. Is a subtree of a red-black tree itself a red-black tree?
+Prove your answer or give a counterexample.

+---

-6. Prove that if I insert the values from 1 to n into a splay tree in ascending order, I will end up with a linked list of values starting at n and decrementing down to 1 in reverse order.
+8. Prove that if I insert the values from 1 to n into a splay tree in ascending order, I will end up with a linked list of values starting at n and decrementing down to 1 in reverse order.